Can I get credit with an IVA?

 IVAs do impose some limitations on the people using them, though, and one aspect of this is their access to credit.

-You can still access credit whilst in an IVA, but this access is limited, so it is important to carefully consider whether this debt relief option is a suitable choice for your individual circumstances before committing to it.Get Started
+You can still access credit whilst in an IVA, but this access is limited, so it is important to carefully consider whether this debt relief option is a suitable choice for your individual circumstances before committing to it.Find out if you qualify for an IVA

 Credit during an IVA